 Common goldfish are sold at most pet stores for under $1 and can be up to $10 or more from online retailers, with prices usually varying based on size.

-It’s important to keep in mind that even though the fish may be inexpensive, the initial setup cost of a bowl or aquarium, food, a water testing kit, and water treatments will all add to the price of being a goldfish owner.
-A basic setup for one common goldfish can be done for around $50 but can easily go into the hundreds for larger aquarium and filtration setups.
+It’s important to keep in mind that even though the fish may be inexpensive, the initial setup cost of an aquarium, food, a water testing kit, and water treatments will all add to the price of being a goldfish owner.
+A basic setup for two common goldfish can be done for around $150 but can easily go into more hundreds for larger aquarium and filtration setups.

 Typical Behavior & Temperament